SEUNAKINTOLA/dnaCalculatorApi/README.md

 ●	a five-carbon sugar molecule (deoxyribose in the case of DNA) ●	a phosphate molecule / backbone

--Gene
+- Gene
 The gene is the basic physical and functional unit of heredity.
 It consists of a specific sequence of nucleotides at a given position.
 The familiar Needle in Haystacks is analogous to Genes in DNA.
 A smallest sample of DNA is given below: dna = "GHJATGJTAAJFTGAJIDTCATGJKDFHYLOPTAAJATGTAADFD"

--Codon
+- Codon
 To extract information from a DNA, we use codons.
 A codon is a sequence of three DNA or RNA nucleotides that corresponds with a specific amino acid or stop signal during protein synthesis.
 We have start and stop codons as shown below:
 Start Codon:
-    -ATG - sequence of Adenine, Thymine and Guanine
+-   ATG - sequence of Adenine, Thymine and Guanine

 Stop Codons:
-    -TAA - sequence of Thymine, Adenine, and Adenine.
+-   TAA - sequence of Thymine, Adenine, and Adenine.
-    -TAG - sequence of Thymine, Adenine and Guanine.
+-   TAG - sequence of Thymine, Adenine and Guanine.
-    -TGA - sequence of Thymine, Guanine and Adenine.
+-   TGA - sequence of Thymine, Guanine and Adenine.